 Q: How does ChemSec make sure that advertised chemicals are not in fact hazardous?

-A: Those companies that advertise on the Marketplace are individually responsible for providing correct information.
+A: Those companies that advertise on Marketplace are individually responsible for providing correct information.
 ChemSec will moderate the site and remove ads that obviously do not fulfil the criteria, but it is beyond the scope of Marketplace to carefully investigate all alternatives.
-Prospective buyers are recommended to request documentation to back any claims made on the Marketplace.
+Prospective buyers are recommended to request documentation to back any claims made on Marketplace.
 ChemSec also intends to introduce a reporting system in the future that will allow users to alert the moderators about any non-compliant ads.

 Q: What does it cost to advertise?

 A: At this stage: nothing.
 This might change in the future.
 However, we will not charge for ads retroactively.
 This means that ads that are created now will always be free.

 A: As many as you wish – one for each alternative product.
 There will be obvious exceptions.
 Let’s say you produce a textile dye that comes in a hundred different colours, but the content is essentially the same.
 This should only be advertised in one ad, to avoid “spamming” of the website.
 If you mention all possible colour variations in the ad it will still be searchable by the users.